sebastiansandovalcastro/BigData/practices/practice2.md

 	//Using randomSplit() function to create 70/30 split test and train data. val Array(training, test) = logregdata.randomSplit(Array(0.7, 0.3), seed = 12345)

+### SETTING UP A PIPELINE

+We use a pipeline object and a logistic regression value in order to create the training model and see the results.

+	//Importing Pipeline.
+	import org.apache.spark.ml.Pipeline

+	//Creating a new LogisticRegression object called "lr". val lr = new LogisticRegression()

+	//Creating a new Pipeline object called "pipeline" with the elements "assembler" and "lr". val pipeline = new Pipeline().setStages(Array(assembler, lr))

+	//Fitting the "pipeline" object created before for the training set. val model = pipeline.fit(training)

+	//Taking the results in the test set with the transform() function. val results = model.transform(test)

+### EVALUATING THE MODEL

+We use the MulticlassMetrics library to see the metrics accuracy and the confusion matrix.

+	//Importing MulticlassMetrics library for metrics and evaluation. import org.apache.spark.mllib.evaluation.MulticlassMetrics

+	//Converting test results to RDD using .as and .rdd. val predictionAndLabels = results.select($"prediction",$"label").as[(Double, Double)].rdd

+	//Initialize a MulticlassMetrics object.
+	val metrics = new MulticlassMetrics(predictionAndLabels)

+	//Printing the confusion matrix.
+	println("Confusion matrix:")
+	println(metrics.confusionMatrix)

+	//Showing the metrics accuracy.
+	metrics.accuracy